 TEACHER, SCHOLAR, FEMINIST

-Before my time at the University of Washington, I attended Middle Tennessee State University in Murfreesboro, TN, where I majored in English Literature and minored in Women's and Gender Studies.
+Before earning my PhD at the University of Washington, I attended Middle Tennessee State University in Murfreesboro, TN, where I majored in English Literature and minored in Women's and Gender Studies.
 My undergraduate honors thesis, "The Lesbian in the Room: Breaking the Silence of Lesbian Desire in Radclyffe Hall's The Well of Loneliness and Vita Sackville-West's All Passion Spent" focused on British women writers in the early 20th century and their approaches to gender and sexuality.
 I argued that both novels instantiated Adrienne Rich's idea of the lesbian continuum, in particular, the ways in which this grouping of literature portrays sexuality and gender expressions on a continuum.
 This project was the catalyst to pursuing feminist theory and scholarship at the undergraduate level, but it was my experience in Black Women as Writers, taught by my mentor Dr. Tina Johnson at MTSU, that motivated me to focus on the intersections of race, class, gender, sexuality, and education in my scholarship.

-For more, please visit: tntech.academia.edu/ShaneMcCoy
+For more, please visit: https://mtsu.academia.edu/ShaneMcCoy